 Companies + projects

-Japan and GE are behind the Chattogram division buildout
+Japan and GE Vernova are behind the Chattogram division buildout

 Japanese and US companies are pushing costly LNG on Bangladesh, exposing Bangladesh’s economy to the volatile prices of imported fuels.
-Corporations like Sumitomo Corporation (Sumitomo), Mitsubishi Corporation (Mitsubishi), JERA, and General Electric (GE) are holding Bangladesh as financial hostages so they can profit from the buildout of more polluting power.
+Corporations like Sumitomo Corporation, Mitsubishi Corporation, JERA, and GE Vernova are holding Bangladesh as financial hostages so they can profit from the buildout of more polluting power.

 The companies involved